ganrad/oci-ai-services/oci-ai-ad-async/README.md

 - Detect anomalies with an **Inference** data set.
   Use the Asynchronous Inference API (AD Service SDK) or OCI Console to create an Asynchronous Job.

 In this tutorial, we will use the OCI Console for creating an Asynchronous Inference Job.
-The high level steps are as follows.
+The steps are outlined below.

 1. Upload an inference data set to an OCI Object Store Bucket
 2. Create an Asynchronous Job